Find Affordable College Courses

 Bloomington, MN

-Normandale Community College ranked #6 on this year’s Best Computer Science Schools in the Plains States Region list.
-Located in the city of Bloomington, Normandale Community College is a public school with a moderately-sized student population.
+Normandale Community College did quite well in this year’s ranking of the best schools for computer science students.
+It came in at #6 on the list.
+Located in the small city of Bloomington, Normandale Community College is a public college with a medium-sized student population.

 Read More…